Bioprotocols/labop/examples/interlab-timepoint-A.md

  Maintain at 4.0 degree Celsius during transfer.
 65. Transfer 100.0 microliter of `LB Broth+chloramphenicol` sample to wells A1:H1, A10:H10, A12:H12 of  96 well microplate `plate6`.
 Maintain at 4.0 degree Celsius during transfer.
 These samples are blanks.
 66. Measure 6 hr absorbance timepoint of `plate 3` at 600.0 nanometer.
-67. Measure 6 hr fluorescence timepoint of `plate 3` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass
+67. Measure 6 hr fluorescence timepoint of `plate 3` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass.
 68. Measure 6 hr absorbance timepoint of `plate6` at 600.0 nanometer.
-69. Measure 6 hr fluorescence timepoint of `plate6` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass
+69. Measure 6 hr fluorescence timepoint of `plate6` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass.
 70. Import data for `baseline absorbance of culture (day 2) measurements of cultures (0 hr timepoint)`, `0 hr absorbance timepoint measurements of plate 1`, `0 hr absorbance timepoint measurements of plate 1`, `0 hr absorbance timepoint measurements of plate 1`, `0 hr fluorescence timepoint measurements of plate 1`, `0 hr fluorescence timepoint measurements of plate 1`, `0 hr fluorescence timepoint measurements of plate 1`, `2 hr absorbance timepoint measurements of plate 1`, `2 hr fluorescence timepoint measurements of plate 1`, `2 hr absorbance timepoint measurements of plate4`, `2 hr fluorescence timepoint measurements of plate4`, `4 hr absorbance timepoint measurements of plate 2`, `4 hr fluorescence timepoint measurements of plate 2`, `4 hr absorbance timepoint measurements of plate5`, `4 hr fluorescence timepoint measurements of plate5`, `6 hr absorbance timepoint measurements of plate 3`, `6 hr fluorescence timepoint measurements of plate 3`, `6 hr absorbance timepoint measurements of plate6`, `6 hr fluorescence timepoint measurements of plate6` into provided Excel file.
 ---
-Timestamp: 2022-05-07 13:18:05.926239---
+Timestamp: 2022-05-09 06:19:52.143544---
 Protocol version: 1.0b